-Throughout this Code of Behaviour emphasis has been placed on the need to co-operate with and facilitate those that organise and deliver our games and activities.
-Referees are key people in the delivery of our games and should be respected and assisted in their roles.
+Throughout this Code of Behaviour, emphasis has been placed on the need to cooperate with and facilitate those who organise and deliver our games and activities.
+Referees are key people in delivering our games and should be respected and assisted in their roles.

-Referees are conscious of the fact that they are instrumental in ensuring our games are played in a sporting manner in accordance with the rules of the game.
+Referees are aware that they are instrumental in ensuring that our games are played in a sporting manner in accordance with the rules of the game.

-Players, Coaches, Mentors, Parents/Guardians and other Club personnel have a key role to play in the delivery of this aspect of our Gaelic Games particularly when working with underage players.
-The manner in which we accept the role, authority and decisions of a Referee will naturally be scrutinised very closely by our underage players.
+Players, Coaches, Mentors, Parents/Guardians, and other Club personnel have a key role in delivering this aspect of our Gaelic Games, particularly when working with underage players.
+Our underage players will naturally scrutinise our acceptance of the role, authority, and decisions of a Referee very closely.

-IN THEIR CAPACITY AS REFEREES OF UNDERAGE GAMES WE EXPECT OUR REFEREES TO:
+IN THEIR CAPACITY AS REFEREES OF UNDERAGE GAMES, WE EXPECT OUR REFEREES TO:

-- Apply the playing rules on an impartial and consistent basis. - Act with integrity and objectivity in all games. - Communicate decisions to players and team officials in an effective and constructive manner in consideration of the age groups playing our games. - Deal with dissent firmly and fairly. - Work as a team with other match officials. - Maintain composure regardless of the circumstances. - Avail of assessments and supports to improve performance. - Uphold and implement the Give Respect -Get Respect initiative at all levels. - Report any misconduct of players, team officials or supporters conscious of the fact that such matters may be followed up by Club or County Children's Officers. - Undertake agreed vetting and background Police checks within the jurisdiction in which they work and attend relevant child safeguarding training.
+Apply the playing rules on an impartial and consistent basis.

+- Act with integrity and objectivity in all games. - Communicate decisions to players and team officials in an effective and constructive manner in consideration of the age groups playing our games. - Deal with dissent firmly and fairly. - Work as a team with other match officials. - Maintain composure regardless of the circumstances. - Avail of assessments and supports to improve performance. - Uphold and implement the Give Respect -Get Respect initiative at all levels. - Report any misconduct of players, team officials or supporters' conscious of the fact that such matters may be followed up by Club or County Children's Officers. - Undertake agreed vetting and background Police checks within the jurisdiction in which they work and attend relevant child safeguarding training.

-Players, Coaches, Supporters, Parents/Guardians and other Club personnel should recognise the pivotal role that Referees play in our underage games and should support them at all times when fulfilling their roles.
+Players, Coaches, Supporters, Parents/Guardians, and other Club personnel should recognise the pivotal role that Referees play in our underage games and support them at all times when they fulfill their roles.